spine-tools/Spine-Toolbox/README.md

         conda activate spinetoolbox

-6. Clone either the `master` or `dev` branch from Spine Toolbox repository on GitHub onto your computer.
+6. Clone either the `master` or the latest release branch from Spine Toolbox repository on GitHub onto your computer.
 7. cd to Spine Toolbox root directory (the one with requirements.txt)
 8. Install requirements using **pip**